 Similar to the Queen Scout Award, the Australian Scout Medallion, and the Grey Wolf Award, the

 Baden-Powell Scout Award allows for the highest standard to be set.
-This occurs through the individual participant planning and proposing their goals to their Rover Crew.
+This occurs through the individual participant planning and proposing their goals to their Rover Unit.
 Through consultation and discussion at this level a target is set that is of a level that is guaranteed to be challenging for the individual and that meets the requirements of the Baden-Powell Scout Award.

 The Baden Powell Scout Award, like other prominent Scouting Awards is presented annually by The